Battle of Hart's River: Aftermath

 The Canadian Mounted Rifles suffered the most casualties during the battle, losing 13 men killed and over 40 men wounded, the second largest loss of life in battle for Canada after Paardeberg.
-A telegraph to the Minister of Militia of Canada stated: "The regiment and field hospital have undergone [a severe] test, and have acquitted themselves most creditably.
+A telegram to the Minister of Militia of Canada stated: "The regiment and field hospital have undergone [a severe] test, and have acquitted themselves most creditably.
 I regret the heavy losses".
-Lord Roberts telegraphed his congratulations to the Governor-General of Canada as well as to the men in the field.
+Lord Roberts telegraphed his congratulations to the Governor General of Canada as well as to the men in the field.

 Hart's River was one of the last significant battles of the Boer War, and although it was a British defeat, the Boers could not fight on much longer, and were forced to come to the negotiating table, with peace finally being signed in May.